lauravlad/lauravlad.github.io/_posts/2021-02-01-twitter_sentiment_analysis.markdown

 ```

-Turn emojis into either positive emotion or negative emotion using the above function.
+We will turn emojis into either positive or negative emotion using the above function.

 ```